Eparchy of Zahumlje and Herzegovina: Modern and contemporary history

-World War II

-During World War II from 1941 to 1943 on the territory of the Eparchy of Zahumlje and Herzegovina 19 churches were damaged or destroyed.
-Nine parish homes were either heavily damaged or totally destroyed.
-Twelve (12) libraries and 21 church archives were completely destroyed.
+During World War II from 1941 to 1943 on the territory of the Eparchy of Zahumlje and Herzegovina, a large number of churches were damaged or destroyed, along with parish homes, libraries and church archives.

-Serbia in the Yugoslav Wars
+At the meeting of the Holy Synod of the Serbian Orthodox Church in 1992, Dr. Atanasije Jevtić was elected for the Bishop of the Eparchy of Zahumlje and Herzegovina.